glorpen/glorpen-config/doc/index.rst

 Normalization and validation
 ----------------------------

-Each field type has own normalization rules, eg. for :class:`glorpen.config.fields.LogLevel`:
+Each field type has own normalization rules, eg. for :class:`glorpen.config.fields.log.LogLevel`:

 .. code-block:: yaml